 You can create read-only instances, but you cannot convert existing RDS instances to read-only instances.

-Read-only instances are billed separately under the subscription or pay-as-you-go billing method.
-For more information about pricing, visit the ApsaraDB RDS buy page.
+Read-only instances are billed separately under subscription or pay-as-you-go.
+Visit the ApsaraDB RDS buy page for pricing.

-Because single-node architecture has no standby node, availability is not guaranteed.
-To improve availability, create multiple read-only instances and use libpq or Java Database Connectivity (JDBC) for automatic failover.
-For more information, see Automatic Failover and Read/Write Splitting.
-Alternatively, use a database proxy for automatic read/write splitting.
-For more information, see What is a database proxy.
+Single-node architecture has no standby node, so availability is not guaranteed.
+To improve availability, create multiple read-only instances and use libpq or JDBC for automatic failover (Automatic Failover and Read/Write Splitting), or use a database proxy for automatic read/write splitting.

 API reference